ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/S5A-docker-06-compose-operations/README.md

 docker-compose up
 ```

-- Add a rule within the security group of Docker Instance allowing TCP connections through port `5000` from anywhere in the AWS Management Console.
+- Add a rule within the security group of the Docker Instance allowing TCP connections through port `5000` from anywhere in the AWS Management Console.

 ```text
 Type        : Custom TCP